casbin/casbin-website/docs/Tutorial.md

 - [Access Control Policy Specification Language Based on Metamodel (in Chinese)](http://www.jos.org.cn/1000-9825/5624.htm)

 This is another longer-version paper published in Journal of Software.
-The citation is not available yet.
+The citation for different formats (Refworks, EndNote, etc.) can be found at: https://kns.cnki.net/kcms/detail/Detail.aspx?dbname=CJFDLAST2020&filename=RJXB202002012&v=

 ### Videos